Welcome children and students!

 STIR CRAZY COOKING

-For kids in 4th grade and up.
-Learn how to cook delicious food with our former library director, “Miss Sharon.”
+Kids in 4th grade and up can come down after school the 1st Thursday of the month to learn how to cook delicious food with our former library director, “Miss Sharon.”
 And taste it too!

 Interested in volunteering?
 We welcome volunteers interested in teaching a new skill to the children in our community!
 Call us at (207) 372-8961 or stop by to learn more.